carljm/pipvirtualenv-preso/pip/10_install.md

 ### `--record /tmp/pip-ZgGVWG-record/install-record.txt` ###

 * Generates a record of all files installed.
-* Neither distutils nor setuptools does this by default.
-WHY!?
+* distutils and setuptools: Y U NO DO THIS BY DEFAULT?!?!??!
-* (Fortunately distutils2 and PEP 376 do.)
+* (Fortunately PEP 376 mandates it, and distutils2 does it.)
-* Pip generates it in a temporary location, then moves it to `installed-files.txt` in the `.egg-info` directory.
+* Pip generates it in a temporary location, then moves it to `installed-files.txt` in the `.egg-info` metadata directory.